indiana2021/NFC_SOURCE_esp32/README.md

   - **Format SD**: Deletes all saved card files from the `/cards/` directory.
   - **About**: Displays project information.

+- **Web Interface**:
+  - When the device boots, it starts a Wi-Fi Access Point with the SSID `nfcGOD` and password `money`.
+  - Connect to this network and navigate to `http://192.168.4.1` in your browser.
+  - The web UI allows you to:
+    - View the current device mode.
+    - Trigger a card read and see the UID and data dump.
+    - Change the device's mode of operation.

 ## 📝 Project To-Dos

 This project is under active development.
 Here are some of the planned features and improvements: